py-mine/mcproto/docs/contributing/guides/slotscheck.md

 !!! note ""

-    Make you have an [activated][activate-venv] poetry virtual environment and you're in the project's root directory.
+    Make you have an [activated][activate-venv] virtual environment and you're in the project's root directory.

 ## Configuring slotscheck